 On the other hand, if you want to travel, work remotely, or establish a nomadic lifestyle, supplemental plans are definitely not the most appealing.
 You should look for flexibility, goal-based work or even contractor income models.

 In any case, it is your responsibility to define what you are looking for or offering.

 This is something I stress in all my classes.
 Work is, ultimately, a daily and continuous effort that we make for something.
 Whether you're a corporate executive, a cook, or the guy who serves coffee in a quaint little place, if you don't enjoy what you do, what's the point of doing it?

 Life, more than a destination, is a journey.
 We are not going to a place, we are traveling in time.
 We live, we share, we suffer, we cry, we laugh, sometimes we hurt, sometimes we enjoy.

-The key is to understand that, at work we also live and, therefore, we should allow ourselves to enjoy.
+The key is to understand that we also live at work and, therefore, we should allow ourselves to enjoy it.
 This does not mean that work is easy or that we do not have problems and difficulties.
 It means that our position in the face of difficulties is, ultimately, one of good vibes.

 Personal anecdote about enjoying and sharing

 A few years ago I had the fortune to share with wonderful people in my work.
 It was truly a very happy time in my life.
 I remember in the mornings we would meet several colleagues to go to the office in a single car - carpooling the connoisseurs would say.
 And before setting off we would stop at a bakery and one of us would buy large quantities of freshly baked bread.
 And so we would set off for the office, happy, laughing and smelling delicious fresh bread.

 It didn't matter who was driving the car, it was sure to end the trip full of bourbon.
 Sometimes we would eat the whole loaf of bread before we got to the office to share it - goodbye to diets!
 They were fun and joyful moments that prepared us for a day full of hard work and - in my case - problems.